 To tailor the induction kits to suit, consider the season and tasks these workers will be undertaking.
 For example, it is essential they know an emergency response and first aid kit locations, but not as important to be inducted for chemical use or machinery they may not use.

 - Location of known hazards, such as overhead power lines, dams, chemicals storage etc.

 - Personal protective equipment (PPE)

 - Machinery safety

 - First aid

 - Contact lists

-While these workers are coming in at a busy time of year, their induction should be approached with the same time commitment as a long-term worker.
-Even if your new employee may have been performing similar roles on other farms or have worked on your farm in the past, ensure they understand the current policies on your property.
+While these workers are coming in at a busy time of year or for a specific task, their induction should be approached with the same time commitment as a long-term worker.
+Even if your new worker may have been performing similar roles on other farms or have worked on your farm in the past, ensure they understand the current policies on your property.

 A practical safety induction at the time of starting work can create a positive relationship with your workers.
 Your concern for their health, safety and wellbeing is important, as is conveying to the worker that they play an important role in their own safety and that of their co-workers.